 In the same vein, IT professionals can use remote access to serve clients across the globe.
 This means that they can provide off-site support to clients who live in faraway cities or countries.
 Managed service providers (MSPs) use remote access to effectively manage multiple remote devices and networks on their end.
 With this, they can check for problems and issues much easier.

 Since more and more people are starting to use remote access, enabling one is easy to accomplish.
-Although there are tons of methods to do so, we've focused on three of the most common remote access solutions.
+Although there are tons of methods to do so, we've focused on three of the most common Solutions to Enable Remote Access.
 Here they are:

 1. Remote Access Software